 Montauk Sky was founded in 1942 by Raymond and Schuyler Tilney, two brothers in the U.S. Air Force, was started with the simple mission of flying fresh lobster from Montauk to Manhattan.
 Soon after, the Tilney’s cronies started hitching rides to Manhattan for a night on the town for $5 a head.
 While the Tilney brothers could never have imagined modern advancements in aviation we’ve come to appreciate today, they would be thrilled to know their legacy of rugged and dependable air travel continues with the relaunch of Montauk Sky.

-Enjoy the Montauk Sky sensibility, a throwback to a simpler time but using advanced jet engine aircraft flown by our seasoned operators.
+Enjoy the Montauk Sky sensibility, a throwback to a simpler time but using advanced aircraft flown by our seasoned operators and now including BLADE's Health and Safety Protocol.

 Watch: Discover the Legend of Montauk Sky